When did RideAustin officially begin service?

 What about the other for-profit ridesharing companies who have come to the Austin market?

 We encourage and support all innovation in Austin and look forward to great solutions for the community.
-Austin now has major opportunities for ridesharing innovations to flourish with the departure of Uber & Lyft.
+Austin has had major opportunities for ridesharing innovations to flourish with the departure of Uber & Lyft in May 2016.

 How can I help?

-RideAustin will need the entire Austin community to assist.
+RideAustin will need the entire Austin community to sustain this community asset.
 First - download the app and spread the awareness.
 Second - use the app and/or drive for RideAustin.
 Third - make a tax deductible contribution to us on our Donate page.